sandstorm12/Footefield/calibration/README.md

 1. Feature: Move to video format
 1. Refactor: Add descriptions to each of the scripts
 1. Refactor: Intrinsics calculator for rgb abd depth images can be merged
+1. Refactor: Move tests to the tests subfolder

 ## Contributors